-Caregivers who contract with MCFD offices in Penticton, Osoyoos or Princeton access support services from Heather.
+Caregivers who contract with MCFD offices in Penticton, and Osoyoos or Princeton access support services from Marsha.
 This includes foster parents who live in and around the communities of Kaleden, Keremeos, Naramata, Okanagan Falls, Oliver, Osoyoos, Penticton, Princeton, Summerland, and Tulameen.

 Heather provides support services to Foster Caregivers who contract with the MCFD office in Salmon Arm.
 This includes Foster Caregivers who live in and around Sicamous, Salmon Arm, Sorrento, Armstrong and Enderby.